nmukerje/misc/Kinesis-Offsets-in-DynamoDB/README.md

 ## PreReqs:

 * Create a DynamoDB table 'spark-streaming-demo' with HASH key 'leaseKey' and RANGE key 'batch'.
-This table essentially serves as a clone of the DynamoDB table that the Kinesis Consumer writes.
+This table essentially serves as a clone of the DynamoDB table that the Kinesis Consumer Library (KCL) creates.
 * Create a Kinesis datastream called 'spark-streaming-demo' is us-west-2.

 ## How it works: